Pyeongchang Olympic Stadium: History

-In the bid book of PyeongChang 2018, the Opening and Closing Ceremonies were planned to take place in Alpensia Ski Jumping Stadium.
+In the bid book of PyeongChang 2018, the opening and closing ceremonies were planned to take place in Alpensia Ski Jumping Stadium.
 As they did not plan to build an Olympic Stadium and so a plan similar to the one developed by Lillehammer for the 1994 Winter Olympics was presented.
 However, in July 2012, the POCOG announced some changes to the project and the venues plan and the ceremonies were moved to Hoenggye.
 The main reasons were organisational, with possible interference between the preparation of the ceremonies and the ski jumping training, and the extreme weather conditions for the spectators.

 The construction of the stadium which took one year and ten months was completed on 30 September 2017.

 The stadium only hosted five events before it was demolished, beginning with the Dream Concert—a special K-pop concert on 4 November 2017 to mark 100 days remaining before the opening ceremonies.
-Among the concert, the opening and closing ceremonies of the 2018 Winter Olympics, and the opening and closing ceremonies of the 2018 Winter Paralympics.
+The other four events were the opening and closing ceremonies of the 2018 Winter Olympics, and the opening and closing ceremonies of the 2018 Winter Paralympics.